Generative Artificial Intelligence in Bioinformatics: A Systematic Review of Models, Applications, and Methodological Advances: Key Insights from the Research Questions

 \subsubsection{Scaling and Generalization Limitations of LLMs}

 The developments of GenAI in bioinformatics are closely connected to the scaling of models.
-Models with billions of parameters, such as the 15B-parameter ESM-2 \cite{chen2025evaluating} and the 100B-parameter xTrimoPGLM \cite{chen2024xtrimopglm}, show profound abilities in understanding and generating complex biological data.
-The scaling has played a key role in developing foundation models that adopt the underlying language of proteins and genomes.
+Models with billions of parameters, such as the 15 \x{Billion}-parameter ESM-2 \cite{chen2025evaluating} and the 100 \x{Billion}-parameter xTrimoPGLM \cite{chen2024xtrimopglm}, show profound abilities in understanding and generating complex biological data.
+The scaling has played a key role in developing foundation models that \x{learn} the underlying language of proteins and genomes.
 However, achieving large scale is difficult and often gives smaller improvements as the models grow.
 It is highlighted in the literature that it is both computationally and financially challenging to train these large models.
 This need for specialized hardware, for instance, high-end GPUs \cite{chen2024xtrimopglm}, limits access to well-funded institutions and slows down development and replication efforts in the broader community.

 Besides resource concerns, the studies indicate that larger models are not necessarily better performers in all bioinformatics operations.
 One general observation is that large and general-purpose models generally fail to perform as well as smaller domain-specific models.
 For example, General-purpose models such as GPT-4 show strong capabilities in workflow management and code generation \cite{tang2024biocoder,piccolo2023evaluating}; however, they are consistently outperformed by domain-specialized models on specific predictive tasks.
 Research indicates that ESM \cite{chen2025evaluating} and ProtBERT \cite{capela2025comparative} provide more functional annotation useful embeddings than general models do \cite{luo2022biogpt}.
 This shows that raw computational power cannot replace the detailed, domain-specific knowledge found in well-curated biological datasets, making domain adaptation vital for achieving top performance.